pypa/packaging.python.org/source/flow.rst

 .. note::

-  The default behaviour of ``build`` is to make both an sdist and a wheel from the source in the current directory; the above examples are deliberately specific.
+  The default behaviour of :ref:`build` is to make both an sdist and a wheel from the source in the current directory; the above examples are deliberately specific.

 Upload to the package distribution service
 ==========================================